Marcondiro/malis-speed-dating/project_update_report_cut.md

 However, adding feature interactions further increases the dimensionality of our problem, raising the number of features to __279__.
 For this reason, we decided to include the possibility to drop the original features and keep only their interactions.
 As a consequence, the dimensionality of our model drops to __93__.

 ### Fighting the curse of dimensionality
 As we are dealing with a high dimensional dataset, we have to take precautions against the curse of dimensionality.
 To do so, we choose models which are not based on the notions of distance and similarity, such as Random Forest, Support Vector Machine and Logistic Regression.
-Furthermore, we try to apply k-Nearest Neighbors, as a baseline reference.
+Furthermore, we try to apply k-Nearest Neighbors, as a baseline reference (we expect other models to achieve a better performance).

 Moreover, we consider PCA as a preprocessing step.
 First, we use PCA to compute how many features explains the 90-95% of our dataset.
 We repeat the same procedure for the dataset with feature interaction (with and without drop).
 Finally, we use the obtained results as number of components for the PCA algorithm.